Vice-Chancellor's Group Meeting - 14 November 2017

 Surplus balances accrued in any given year in an ACCC can be carried forward for a period of 2 years following the year in which the funds were transferred to the ACCC;

-Faculty deans/URI directors may approve further carry forward of funds, subject to the staff member or affiliate having a detailed expenditure plan in place;
+Faculty deans/URI directors may approve further carry forward of funds conditional upon the staff member presenting a justification and detailed expenditure plan;

-At the end of the 2 year carry forward period, deficit balances in ACCCs that have not been offset by surpluses from other projects will be adjusted to the faculty/URI base operating cost centre.
+Deficit balances in ACCCs must be rectified by the end of the allowable carry forward period.
+Any outstanding deficit beyond this date will be adjusted to the staff member’s faculty/URI base operating cost centre.

-When a staff member exits the University, the transfer of unspent funds in an active Consultancy project to another institution may be approved by the faculty dean/URI director in certain circumstances, subject to the specific nature of the project;
+When a staff member exits the University the transfer of unspent funds in an active consultancy project to another institution may be approved by the faculty dean/URI director in certain circumstances, subject to the specific nature of the project.
+This may include the particular nature of the funder-staff member relationship or the specialised skills required for the conduct of the project.
+In such cases, transfer will only occur after all applicable costs associated with the project have been deducted as well as any prior deficits the staff member may have incurred;

-Surplus funds in ACCCs may not be paid out to an exiting Staff member or to another University Staff member, and they may not be transferred to another institution;
+Surplus funds associated with completed projects remaining in ACCCs may not be paid out to an exiting staff member or another University staff member, and they may not be transferred to another institution;

 Schedule A: University Levies